 “May I write words more naked than flesh, stronger than bone, more resilient than sinew, sensitive than nerve.”

 – Sappho ( c.
 630 – c.
 570 BC)

 Poetry, like so many art forms, has a way of expressing the inexpressible and exposing human nature through musical rhythms, vivid imagery, and powerful metaphors.
 Throughout history, female poets have used their voices to be catalysts for social and political change, and their words are just as important today as they ever have been.

-There are countless volumes of poetry written by women who deserve our praise and adoration, but we took some time to select some of the ones most inspiring us at this moment in time.
-These nine impactful poets range from the late 1800s all the way to the modern digital age, each with a different message that will inspire you to take action in your own life, to ignite social and political change, or to take a stand for the environment we all share.
+There are countless volumes of poetry written by women and non-binary people who deserve our praise and adoration, but we took some time to select some of the ones most inspiring us at this moment in time.
+These impactful poets range from the late 1800s all the way to the modern digital age, each with a different message that will inspire you to take action in your own life, to ignite social and political change, to reach out to a friend, or to take a stand for the environment we all share.

 Maya Angelou is essential reading: her political activism shines brightly through her words and inspires action.
 She was awarded the Presidential Medal of Freedom, the highest civilian honor in the U.S., by President Barack Obama for her political and literary work.

 For the nature lovers, Mary Oliver’s powerfully feminine poetry inspires quiet moments of reflections based on everyday occurrences.
 Her poems begin grounded in the real, natural world and turn simple moments into impactful and beautiful life lessons.

 Audre Lorde was a passionate poet, dedicated to confronting the social injustices of racism, sexism, and homophobia through her work.
 Her poetry is powerfully rooted in her experiences as a black woman, a lesbian, a mother, and a lifelong warrior for equality.